<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 • Landing Phase

-• The landing phase, as is indicated by its name, begins when the athlete lands back on the plate after the jump
+• The landing phase, as indicated by its name, begins when the athlete lands back on the plate after the jump

 Citations: